-- Hydroelectric power provides 3.3 percent of total U.S. energy production. - Hydroelectric power produced 7.9 percent of U.S. electricity in 2011. - The United States is the world's fourth largest hydroelectric producer behind China, Canada, and Brazil.1
+- Hydroelectric power provides 2.8 percent of total U.S. energy supply. - Hydroelectric power produces 6.8 percent of U.S. electricity. - The United States is the world's fourth largest hydroelectric producer behind China, Brazil, and Canada.210

-Hydroelectric power is the second most significant source of renewable energy in the United States, providing 3.3 percent of total energy and roughly 35 percent of all renewable energy.2 This energy is wholly dedicated to generating electricity, providing 7.9 percent of U.S electricity.3 Hydroelectricity generates over 50 percent more electricity than all the other renewable energy sources combined.4
+Hydroelectric power is the second most significant source of renewable energy in the United States, providing 2.8 percent of total energy and roughly 30 percent of all renewable energy.211This energy is wholly dedicated to generating electricity, providing about 6.8 percent of U.S electricity.212 Hydroelectricity generates over 25 percent more electricity than all the other renewable energy sources combined.213